Samibo-cmd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal
-12-combinations contains command to print all possible two letters 13-print_float contains a command to print a number with 2 decimal point
+12-combinations contains command to print all possible two letters 13-print_float contains a command to print a number with 2 decimal point 100-decimal_to_hexadecimal contains command to convert from one base to another